 Just be careful when picking one for your setup - wireless connectivity does introduce some compatibility quirks and limitations, particularly if we are just removing a universal connection like a USB or 3.5mm audio jack.
 For example, you can find some headsets that are compatible with PC and PS4, but the best wireless gaming headset for Xbox is definitely not compatible with PlayStation.
-Plus, with the advent of the PS5 and Xbox Series X upon us, this adds a new factor to be conscious of.

-Best wireless gaming headsets
+Best wireless gaming headset 2023

 The Sennheiser GSP 370 is the best wireless gaming headset going.
 This is simply because it does everything brilliantly and has an incredible battery life to boot.